 Our Sri Lanka road trip was made in cooperation with the Sri Lankan travel agent Connaissance de Ceylan and Theme Resorts & Spas hotel chain, but like always all opinions shared in my blog article are my own.

 Next Post: East Coast

-Our next destination will be the beautiful, remote Sri Lankan East Coast.
+Our next destination was the beautiful, remote Sri Lankan East Coast.
 See you on the East Coast!

 Passekudah Bay, Sri Lanka’s East Coast

 When the kings escaped from Polonnaruwa they settled in Kandy.
 To learn about Kandy check our my post Historic Kandy: Temples, Lake and Rainforest Hills.

 Historic Kandy, Sri Lanka